quarkiverse/quarkus-cxf/README.md

 ### Interceptors and Features

-[CXF interceptors](https://cxf.apache.org/docs/interceptors.html) and [CXF features](https://cxf.apache.org/docs/featureslist.html) can be added to both your client or server using either:
+[CXF interceptors](https://cxf.apache.org/docs/interceptors.html) and [CXF features](https://cxf.apache.org/docs/featureslist.html) can be added to both your client or server using either annotations or `application.properties` configurations.
-- annotations
-- `application.properties` configurations

 While CXF provides a number of out of the box embedded interceptors and features, you can also integrate your custom developed implementations.